holochain/sbd/spec-auth.md

 ## Addition of REST API to SBD Web Server

-The SBD webserver will be augmented to include the following http REST endpoint in addition to the websocket service currently provided.
+The SBD webserver will be augmented to include the following HTTP REST endpoint in addition to the websocket service currently provided.

 - `PUT /authenticate`
   - Required Request Header: `Content-Type: application/octet-stream`